coderbirju/coderbirju.github.io/content/jobs/Cybrilla/index.md

 ---

 - Owned the complete software lifecycle of partner onboarding and brokerage share components of <a target="_blank" rel="noopener noreferrer" href="https://upstox.com/become-sub-broker/">Upstox </a> Web application
-- Wrote clean, scalable and optimized code that would be used by thousands of new age indians getting into the stock market for the first time.
-Followed the design principles of simplicty, scalabilty and increased cohesion
+- I crafted clean, scalable, and optimized code tailored for thousands of new-age Indian individuals venturing into the stock market for the very first time.
+My approach adhered to essential design principles, emphasizing simplicity, scalability, and heightened cohesion.
-- Worked with a variety of different languages, platforms, frameworks, and databases such as TypeScript, NodeJs, Aws, AngularJs, MSSQL, MongoDb, gRpc and AlgoliaSearch
+- Collaborated with a diverse array of languages, platforms, frameworks, and databases including TypeScript, Node.js, AWS, Angular.js, MSSQL, MongoDB, gRPC, and AlgoliaSearch.
-- Communicate with multi-disciplinary teams of engineers, designers, producers, and clients on a daily basis
+- Engaged in daily communication with multi-disciplinary teams comprising engineers, designers, producers, and clients, fostering a collaborative and cross-functional work environment.